huckiyang/EyeNet/README.md

 http://imagebank.asrs.org/terms-of-use#visitors

-“This image was originally published in the Retina Image Bank. © the American Society of Retina Specialists."
+“This image was originally published in the Retina Image Bank.
+Author.
+Photographer.
+Title.
+Retina Image Bank.
+Year; Image Number.
+© the American Society of Retina Specialists."

 All other rights reserved.